- Farm Business Management: farmers' markets/farm stands

 - Sustainable Communities: local and regional food systems

-Over the course of this research project, we have developed and tested a theory centered on the idea that substantive food system change relies on broader food system participation and a process that provides people with ways to engage with food and agriculture in meaningful ways.
-Within this theoretical farming, research questions have asked how the activities of local food system building are shaping the contours of the region’s food system and what impact specific kinds of strategies and actions are having.
+Over the course of this research project, ASAP developed and tested a theory centered on the idea that substantive food system change relies on broader food system participation and a process that provides people with ways to engage with food and agriculture in meaningful ways.
+Within this theoretical framing, research questions asked how and why local food system building in particular could be a catalyst of positive food system change and what strategies and actions could facilitate that change.
+Findings of the research fall into two key areas.
+The first area describes impactful strategies used by leader farmers, successful food entrepreneurs, and advocates and organizers for place-based food systems.
+The second area focuses on the impacts of these strategies - tangible changes in the region’s farming and food system as well as in the underlying conditions that have supported them.

-- Conduct farmers market research to quantify the economic impact and develop a model that communities can use to create vibrant farmers markets that support the economic viability of farms.
+- Conduct farmers market research to implement and test specific interventions and develop best practices that communities can use to create vibrant farmers markets (including low-resourced markets) that support the economic viability of farms.

-- Conduct an analysis of the 2017 USDA Census of Agriculture.
+- Conduct an analysis of the 2017 USDA Census of Agriculture for the region.

 - Conduct interviews with the attendees of local food and farm events.